WordPress is the most popular platform for creating your own website. This platform has been around for years and has gone through many changes.

 The WordPress 5.0 update codenamed as ‘Bebo’ came out in December 2018 and released the new Gutenberg editor.

 This new editor is also called Block Editor.
-The reason being that the new editor is a drag-and-drop editor where you can add blocks to your content.
+The reason is that the new editor is a drag-and-drop editor where you can add blocks to your content.

 This monumental change was made by WordPress to give users more flexibility towards the design and content of their pages.